alphafox02/e300-manifest/README.md

     initialized in your working directory.
 Your client directory should now contain a .repo directory where files such as the manifest will be kept.
     ***
-    **Note**
-    You can use the **-b** switch to specify the branch of the repository to use.
-I develop on master so it might be iffy at times.
-Use the "stable" branch fornormal work.

-    The **-m** switch selects the manifest file (default is *default.xml*).

-    To test out the bleeding edge, type:

-        $ repo init -u git://github.com/balister/oe-gnuradio-manifest.git

-    To get back to the known stable version, type:

-        $ repo init -u git://github.com/balister/oe-gnuradio-manifest -b stable

-    To learn more about repo, look at http://source.android.com/source/version-control.html
-    ***

 3. Fetch all the repositories.

         $ repo sync